 Frequently Asked Questions

-Does a Bill of Sale need to be notarized?
+Does a bill of sale need witnesses?